ptvan/ptvan.github.io/research.md

 ### Microbial PeptideAtlas database and web portal (2006 - 2008)

 During my internship at ISB, I converted peptide mass spectra of _Halobacterium_ experiments from vendor-specific binary formats into mzXML, mapped spectra to peptides then loaded the proteins into SQLServer-backed web [portal](https://peptideatlas.org).
-We also found biases in peptide detection depending on the sequencing method used. [publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2643335/)
+We also found biases in peptide detection depending on the sequencing method used. [link to paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2643335/)

 ![Halobacterium PeptideAtlas](/images/halopeptideatlas-peptidecount.jpg "halopeptideatlas-peptidecount.jpg")